-The film was an intricately woven tale about the Twi-speaking Agu.
-At a time when he is probably no younger than 12 years, he loses his family to a civil war and is forced to serve in a rebel army.
-His story, told through tints of murky earthly colors, covered a range of themes such as: the loss of innocence, life in rural areas, the cost of war and the joys of brotherhood.
-During his time in the rebel army, amongst other horrors he is molested, and also becoming a witness and accomplice to murder and rape (amongst other things).
+His story, told through tints of murky, earthly colours and covers a range of themes such as: life in rural, impoverished areas, the cost of war and the joys of brotherhood.
+During his time in the rebel army, amongst other horrors he is molested, and also becomes a witness and accomplice to murder and rape.

 All before writing IGCSE’s.

 I use humour as a coping mechanism.
 Sue me.

 What made the film so enthralling for me was how I felt the degrading state of Agu’s life and mind.

 Really, his situation went from bleak but alright, to bad to worse, to horrific.
 Yet there is a silverlining-ish in it all and just like the beginning, it is bleak but alright.
 Going full circle; and from the perspective of a student of cinema, I enjoyed that…the story “tied up”, as it were.